CascadeEnergy/dynamoDb-marshaler/README.md

 });
 ```

+## Methods
+**.marshalItem** (alias `.toDDB`)
+**.unmarshalItem** (alias `.toJS`)
+**.marshalJson**
+**.unmarshalJson**

+## Browser
+In the `./dist` directory of this repo there is a browser compatible version of this library which can be used as a
+browser global, AMD, or CommonJS/Node module.
+Check the `examples/example.html` file for basic usage.

 ## JSON

-You can marshal directly from a JSON string.
-Or unmarshal a DynamoDb api response into a JSON string.
-Use `marshalJson` and `unmarshalJson`.
+You can marshal directly from a JSON string using `marshalJson`.
+As well as,  unmarshal a DynamoDb api response into a
+JSON string with `unmarshalJson`.

 ## Examples

-More extensive examples can be found in the [examples](https://github.com/CascadeEnergy/dynamoDb-marshaler/tree/master/examples) directory.
+The examples directory contains a couple of node scripts which use the marshaler.
+If you clone this repo you can run
+them easily using these commands:

+`node examples/example-marshal.js`
+`node examples/example-unmarshal.js`

+They showcase all the conversions this library can perform.

+The `examples/example.html` showcases use of `dynamodb-marshaler` in the browser environment.
+It can be run simply by
+opening the example in a web browser.
+Or you can check it out at this [Plunkr](http://embed.plnkr.co/djI2cuXAqssYZoHO9s5a/preview)

 ## Understanding the rules